ziptalk/QVE_Encode_Solana_Hackathon/README.md

 # QVE_Encode_Solana_Hackathon
-QVE for Solana hackathon of Encode Club
+QVE Protocol for Solana hackathon of Encode Club

-QVE Protocol.

 The idea behind QVE is simple.
 We are a team operating an arbitrage and market making bot.
 It is quite profitable.